quile/Womble/README.md

 Any/all help would be greatly appreciated; I realise it's a pretty big ask.
 But if anyone out there is brave enough to give it a try, I'd be happy to help out.
-I know this is shitty and messy; I don't need anyone else to tell me that.
+I know this is messy; I don't need anyone else to tell me that.
 The growth of the original framework was very ad-hoc, and was often driven by the Quick And Dirty Way.
 I'm trying to clean things up but it's still very patchy indeed.